freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 #### Suggested Reading:
 A good start is the freeCodeCamp curriculum [Introduction to Basic CSS](https://learn.freecodecamp.org/responsive-web-design/basic-css).

 Another suggestion for beginners is W3C's [Starting with HTML + CSS](https://www.w3.org/Style/Examples/011/firstcss) teaches how to create a style sheet.

 The site [CSS Zen Garden](http://www.csszengarden.com/) is a great example how the same html can be styled to look totally unique.

 For a demonstration of the power of CSS, check out [Species In Pieces](http://species-in-pieces.com/#).

+Want more infomation about CSS? check out [MDN Web Docs for CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) for more resources for developers, BY developers!